 Other New Zealand Government Funding

-- the applicant is eligible for a New Zealand Grant in respect of the production; and
+- the applicant is eligible for a New Zealand Rebate (up to NZ$6 million) in respect of the production; and

-- the applicant meets the additional eligibility requirements detailed in Appendix 4 of the Criteria, including the requirement that the production demonstrates significant cultural benefits to New Zealand, by meeting the requirements of the Significant Cultural Benefits Test.
-(NB - Official Co-productions applying for the Additional Grant must also meet this points test).
+- the applicant meets the additional eligibility requirements detailed in Appendix 4 of the Criteria, including the requirement that the production demonstrates significant cultural benefits to New Zealand and meeting the requirements of the Significant Cultural Benefits Test.
+(NB: Official Co-productions applying for the Additional Rebate must also meet this points test).

 Qualifying New Zealand Production Expenditure (QNZPE)